A-Mossa/PyBer_Analysis/README.md

 # Pyber Analysis

 ## Overview of PyBer Analysis
-In my second week as a data analyst at PyBer, a leading ride-sharing app, I've been assigned with the analysis of all the rideshare data from January to early May of 2019 and create a compelling visualization for the CEO, V. Isualize.
-Alongside my manager, Omar, a thourough analysis that is comprehensive and correct was carried out.
+In this analysis of PyBer, a leading ride-sharing app, I have analyzed the rideshare data from January to early May of 2019 and created comprehensive visualizations.
 Some of the points of analysis were :
 1. Calculate the Total number of rides.
 2. Get a complete list of City types.
 3. Obtain a definitive count of drivers per city type.